Unveiling the Nature of Infrared Bright, Optically Dark Galaxies with Early JWST Data: Observations and Sample Selection

 \subsection{HST-dark Galaxy Color Selection with JWST}

-Previous HST-dark galaxy studies were based on analyses of HST+Spitzer/IRAC data \citep[e.g.,][]{Wang2016,Wang2019,AlcaldePampliega2019}.
-These selections were limited by two factors: (1) the very broad PSF of the IRAC data of $\sim1.7$ \arcsec\ and (2) the limited depth of available IRAC imaging.
+Previous HST-dark galaxy studies were based on analyses of HST+Spitzer/IRAC data \citep[e.g.,][]{Wang2016, Wang2019, AlcaldePampliega2019}.
+These selections were limited by two factors: (1) the very broad PSF of the IRAC data with FWHM of $\sim1.7$ \arcsec\ and (2) the limited depth of available IRAC imaging.
 Hence, typical HST-dark samples were limited to very bright sources with $\mathrm{[4.5]\lesssim 24.5 mag}$.
 Now, with the unparalleled high-resolution, deep JWST data, we can push such analyses to much fainter sources.
 Nevertheless, in this first paper, we focus on sources that are identified using very similar selection methods as previous HST+Spitzer samples in order to reveal their nature.

-We use the `traditional' HST-dark color cut of $\mathrm{F160W-[4.5] > 2.3}$ as adopted in the literature \citep[e.g.,][]{Caputi2012,Wang2016}.
-This color cut is specifically designed to identify dusty galaxies at $z\sim3-6$.
+We use a similar colour cut to the `traditional' HST-dark galaxies selection colour adopted in the literature \citep[e.g.,][]{Caputi2012,Wang2016}.
+This colour cut is specifically designed to identify dusty galaxies at $\mathrm{z\sim 3-6}$.
 Indeed, previous analyses have tentatively confirmed that such red HST-dark sources lie at these redshifts on average.
 However, the available photometry for these sources is very poor, with significant detections only in the IRAC 3.6 $\mu$m and 4.5 $\mu$m bands, and mostly upper limits at HST wavelengths.

+In this first paper, we substitute the IRAC data for NIRCam data.
+To find an appropriate colour cut, we compute theoretical fluxes using Bayesian Analysis of Galaxies for Physical Inference and Parameter EStimation \citep[BAGPIPES][]{Carnall2018}.
+We perform similar modelling that we use on the SED fitting (see section \ref{modelingandaverageprop}).
+We set to a delayed star-formation history (e-folding time $\mathrm{\tau = 3}$ Gyr), a stellar mass of $\mathrm{M_{*}=10\ M_{\odot}}$ and a metallicity of $\mathrm{Z=0.5\ Z_{\odot}}$.
+We model the fluxes F160W and F444W with a dust attenuation set to $\mathrm{A_{V} = 2.0, \ 3.0, \ 4.0 \ mag}$ respectively tracking the redshift evolution with steeps $\mathrm{\Delta z =0.1}$ between $\mathrm{2<z<6}$.
+We find that applying a colour cut of $\mathrm{F160W-F444W > 2.0}$ selects galaxies at $\mathrm{z>3}$ at $\mathrm{A_{V}=2.0}$ (see Figure \ref{colour_selection}).